-If you’re one of the many parents bringing a new device home this fall, here are tips for helping your kids balance their new devices with IRL activities important to their development.
+If you’re among the many parents who plan to purchase new tech for your kids this fall, here are tips to balance their new devices with IRL activities important to their development.

-Establish boundaries from the start.
-Sure, we all eased up on screen time rules since last March.
+Establish boundaries and shared expectations from the start.
+Sure, we all eased up on screen time rules during the pandemic.
 In fact, half of kids (48 percent) surveyed at the start of the pandemic were spending more than six hours per day online (a 500 percent hike since before the crisis).
-It goes without saying that kids will be online more this fall than last.
-But a consistent schedule for when your child can use their new device for school, for social, and entertainment needs, and when they should be off it altogether, will help set expectations for responsible use.
-If kids are aware of the rules early, there won’t be any surprises—or emotional outbursts—when you ask them to turn it off later.
+It goes without saying that many parents expect a near-normal school year will aid in cutting back on last year’s surge in device time.
+Still, kids are expected to be online more this fall than they were pre-pandemic.
+That’s where a consistent schedule can make a big difference.
+Identify and set times for your kid’s device use based on the situation: for school, for social, and entertainment needs, and when your kids should be offline altogether.
+If expectations are shared and kids are aware of the rules from the start, there won’t be any surprises—or emotional outbursts—when you ask them to turn it off later.

 Build in some downtime.
-Taking digital breaks throughout the day is important for kids’ attention span and productivity.
-A 2016 study found that breaks in the day also decreased stress, boosted brain function, and provided opportunities for kids to improve their social skills.
+Taking digital breaks throughout the day is important for kids’ attention spans, productivity and focus.
+Studies show that breaks and short interruptions can decrease stress, boost brain function and increase focus.
+It’s also true that even stopping to take a short walk can boost creative thinking.
 Decide what rules you want to set—no devices during meals, midday breaks, and before bedtime, for example—and make them part of your kid’s new device routine.
-Circle Rewards can treat them to extra screen time for a job well done.
+You can use Circle to schedule distraction-free Focus Time with a customized, screen time schedule.
+Then, use Rewards to treat kids to extra screen time for a job well done.

-Engage with them and their new device.
-Play games, watch videos, and curate quality content that they can enjoy from their new device.
-It’s exciting to score a new, shiny laptop or tablet—if you introduce it with a positive attitude, they’ll respect the boundaries you set on times and content that aren’t appropriate.
+Engage with them and their new device or online platforms.
+Play games, watch videos, and curate quality content they can enjoy from their new device.
+Or take the time to check out your kid’s new app or learning tool.
+Ask them to show you around its features and concepts.
+Embrace what’s new with a positive attitude, and your kids will respect the boundaries you set on times and content that aren’t appropriate.

 Be aware of cyberbullying.
 New devices can mean greater chance of exposure to online bullying and distractions from social media.
 Look for signs that they’re having a negative experience on their device, such as being emotionally upset during or after use, withdrawing from friends and family, or not doing well in school, and then have a conversation with them about their experience (here are tips for issues with social media or playing video games).